snek-at/jaen/README.md

 ```

 ### Fields
-**It is advisable to give all the fields unique and descriptive names.**
+**It is advisable to give all the fields descriptive names.**
 #### SimpleTextField

+The SimpleTextField is as the name implies quite simple.
+You just have to give the field a name.

 ```javascript
 import {SimpleTextField} from '@snek-at/jaen'